-19.4.9 Consideration of the Proposed Scheme's potential impacts on community and private assets has been conducted in accordance with the objectives set out in the SPP, predominantly these objectives centre on endorsing the sustainable use of both natural and built resources.
-However, on account of the Proposed Scheme's limited impact on community and private assets, the proposals are considered to be broadly in line with the relevant criterion.
-Specifically, these objectives include:

-- Support sustainable economic growth and regeneration - Make efficient use of existing capabilities of land, buildings and infrastructure - Support delivery of infrastructure - Improve health and wellbeing by offering opportunities for social interaction and physical activity including sport and recreation - Protect, enhance and promote access to natural and cultural heritage including green infrastructure, landscape and the historic environment - Protect the amenity of new and existing development

-SPP also recognises the following aims for the National Park:

-- · Conserve and enhance the natural and cultural heritage of the area - Promote sustainable use of the natural resources of the area - Promote understanding and enjoyment (including enjoyment in the form of recreation) of the special qualities of the area by the public - Promote sustainable economic and social development of the area's communities - 19.4.10 National guidance is also contained within policy document NPF3, which seeks to achieve "positive planning and innovation and will continue to strengthen communities, encourage investment, support tourism, deliver affordable rural housing and encourage high quality placemaking and visitor experiences".
-Further national guidance of relevance to Community and Private Assets has also been provided in the form of 'PAN 65 Planning & Open Space' (2008), and 'Circular 18/1987' (as amended by 29/1988 and 25/1994) "Development Involving Agricultural Land".
-Nevertheless, the Proposed Scheme is considered policy compliant in this instance on account of the fact that NPF3 supports the dualling of the A9 between Perth and Inverness, expecting this to provide a step change in accessibility across the rural north, increase business confidence and support investment throughout the region. - 19.4.11 On a more regional/ local context, policies relevant to community and private assets have been identified within the CNPLDP.
+- 19.4.10 Consideration of the Proposed Scheme's potential impacts on community and private assets has been conducted in accordance with the objectives set out in SPP, predominantly these objectives centre on endorsing the sustainable use of both natural and built resources.
+The proposals are considered to be broadly in line with the relevant criterion.
+Specifically these objectives include: - Support sustainable economic growth and regeneration - Make efficient use of existing capabilities of land, buildings and infrastructure - Support delivery of infrastructure - Improve health and wellbeing by offering opportunities for social interaction and physical activity including sport and recreation - Protect, enhance and promote access to natural and cultural heritage including green infrastructure, landscape and the historic environment - Protect the amenity of new and existing development - 19.4.11 The Proposed Scheme is considered to accord with the following aims for the National Park, as set out in the SPP: - Conserve and enhance the natural and cultural heritage of the area - Promote sustainable use of the natural resources of the area - Promote understanding and enjoyment (including enjoyment in the form of recreation) of the special qualities of the area by the public - Promote sustainable economic and social development of the area's communities - National guidance is also contained within policy document NPF3, which seeks to achieve "positive planning and innovation and will continue to strengthen communities, encourage investment, support tourism, deliver affordable rural housing and encourage high quality placemaking and visitor experiences".
+Further national guidance of relevance to community and private assets has also been provided in the form of 'PAN 65 Planning & Open Space' (2008), and 'Circular 18/1987' (as amended by 29/1988 and 25/1994) 'Development Involving Agricultural Land'.
+Nevertheless, the Proposed Scheme is considered to be compliant with these policy documents because of the fact that NPF3 supports the dualling of the A9 between Perth and Inverness, expecting this to provide a step change in accessibility across the rural north, increase business confidence and support investment throughout the region.
+Additionally, in accordance with Circular 18/1987 it is considered that agricultural land loss associated with the Proposed Scheme is in line with the requirements of the circular as the land lost for this purpose is the most appropriate land for the Proposed Scheme. - 19.4.13 In a more regional/ local context policies relevant to community and private assets have been identified within the CNPLDP.
 Policy 2 relates to the facilitation of sustainable economic growth and introduces three criteria that seek to protect sites and buildings currently in, or last used for, economic employment purposes.
-Policy 8 looks to protect existing sport and recreation facilities.
-The Policy outlines a range of criteria which must be complied with in circumstances which would result in the re-development of or reduction in existing facilities.
-The Proposed Scheme does not introduce any conflicts with these policies through losses of economic or community assets and is therefore considered to be compliant with CNPLP policies 2 and 8 in terms of Community and Private Assets. - 19.4.12 With regards to the Proposed Scheme's policy compliance to other CNPLP policies it should be recognised that any potential impacts on noise, air quality, heritage, and landscape and visual, have been thoroughly assessed within the relevant chapter.
-This thorough assessment process has ensured that appropriate safeguards and mitigation will be implemented where necessary. - 19.4.13 In addition to the above policies the CNPLDP contains development plans for communities within the National Park.
-Consequently, the Dalwhinnie Community Action Plan has been taken into consideration as part of this assessment.
-This plan aims to consolidate Dalwhinnie's role as an intermediate settlement in the settlement hierarchy and to protect the role of the village as an important provider of local services.
-Therefore, it is considered that the Proposed Scheme, which includes an upgraded junction with the A889 at Dalwhinnie, is policy compliant as a key aim of the scheme is to improve access for people across the region which will support Dalwhinnie in fulfilling its role as an important provider of local services.
+In this regard, the Proposed Scheme does not result in the loss of employment land and is therefore compliant with this policy. - 19.4.14 Policy 8 looks to protect existing sport and recreation facilities.
+This policy outlines a range of criteria which must be complied with in circumstances which would result in the re-development of or reduction in existing facilities as set out above.
+It is noted that the Proposed Scheme will result in a loss of land from Glebe Ponds and the Insh Marshes NNR, however, the nature of this land loss is not considered to result in a reduction of facilities and therefore the Proposed Scheme is considered to still be compliant with this policy.